 Waterproofing your RM Williams boots is an essential part of caring for them.
-It helps keep your feet warm, dry and comfortable.
-Waterproofing also makes it easier to clean the dirt from your boots.
-All of the products designed for waterproofing footwear appear to work similar.
-The latest Nanotech versions do appear to work better ... but they are more expensive.
-Old favourites like Nikwax and Beeswax will also work well.
-Make sure the Beeswax is designed for footwear, as some leave a whitish residue and others stay really sticky.
-In tests we have done, polish alone is not that great at waterproofing.
-But depends on the type.
+It helps keep your feet warm, dry and comfortable, and makes it easier to clean any dirt from your boots.
+All products designed for waterproofing footwear appear to work similarly, but some of the latest nanotech versions tend to work better and are more expensive.
+Old favourites such as Nikwax and Beeswax are also effective.
+Just make sure that the Beeswax you use is designed for footwear, as some types leave a whitish residue or stay really sticky.

 Over time, the soles of your RM Williams boots will wear down and need replacing.
 You'll usually wear out the heels twice before the soles need replacing.
-Check the toes to make sure they haven't started to pull apart is a great idea.
-An easy fix if caught early.
-Can be a trip hazard if left to get worst and the longer you leave it the dearer it will be to fix.
+Check the toes to make sure they haven't started to pull apart as early detection is key.
+It can be a trip hazard if left to get worse, and the longer you leave it, the more expensive it will be to fix.
 Having your boots resoled when necessary will help them last longer and keep them in good condition.